-If your BIC code isn't pre-printed on the return or is different from the pre-printed one, please enter the correct code.
+If your BIC code is not pre-printed on the return or is different from the pre-printed one, enter the correct code.

-To work out your main business or trading activity and its code, go to www.businessdescription.co.nz or call ACC on 0800 222 776.
+To work out your main business or trading activity and its code, go to businessdescription.co.nz or call ACC on 0800 222 776.